pfefferle/SemPress/readme.txt

 == Credits ==

+* SemPress is based on the Toolbox Theme - http://wordpress.org/extend/themes/toolbox
+* Some CSS is lend from Twitters Bootstrap - http://twitter.github.com/bootstrap/
 * Icons by Font Awesome - http://fortawesome.github.com/Font-Awesome
-* Some CSS is lend from Twitters Bootstrap: http://twitter.github.com/bootstrap/